fzerorubigd/TheFirstPlayer/README.md

 | Bita         | 2        | 4        | 3        |     |
 | Reserved Dice| 0        | 0        | 1        |     |

-Or you can use a simple spread sheet (Google sheet or any other similar) or even a simple note each time.
+Or you can use a simple spread sheet (Google sheet or any other similar) or even a note each time.

 ### Reserved dice